morawskim/provision-dev-servers/README.md

 This repository contains infrastructure as code.
-The goal of this repo is setup and manage configuration of SaaS applications (Sentry, GitLab, New Relic, Mailgun) and raw infrastructure (OVH, KVM/libvirt, AWS).
+The goal of this repo is setup and manage configuration of SaaS applications (Sentry, GitLab, New Relic, Mailgun, Grafana) and raw infrastructure (OVH, KVM/libvirt, AWS).

 The structure of this repository is split in three main directories - intrastructure, servers and workstation.